T

 Always compatible

-Roasted vegetables (eggplant, bell peppers, onions, tomatoes) typically dressed with olive oil.
-This dish is naturally gluten-free.
+A Catalan dish of roasted vegetables (eggplant, bell peppers, onions, tomatoes) dressed with olive oil.
+This dish is naturally gluten-free and typically prepared without risk.

 Crema Catalana